domme0711/icingaweb2-module-perfdatagraphs/doc/03-Configuration.md

 # Configuration

-## Backend Configuration
+This describes the configuration options for the "frontend module".

-A "backend module", which is responsible for fetching the data from a performance data backend (Graphite, OpenSearch, Elasticsearch, InfluxDB, etc.), can be configured:
+Each individual "backend module", which is responsible for fetching the data from a performance data backend (Graphite, OpenSearch, Elasticsearch, InfluxDB, etc.), has it's own configuration options.

+## Performance Data Backend

+Hint: If you only installed one backend module, it will be used by default.
+No need for configuration.

 1. Install the Icinga Web Performance Data Graphs backend module you need (depending on where Icinga2 sends its data)
-2. If you only install one backend module, you do not need to configure it
-3. If there is more than one, configure the backend using the `Configuration → Modules → Performance Data Graphs → General` menu
+2. If there is more than one, configure the backend using the `Configuration → Modules → Performance Data Graphs → General` menu

+## Time Range

+The value for the "Current" time range button can be configured.
+These buttons use ISO8601 durations in the background (e.g. PT3H, P1D, P1Y).

+By default it uses `PT12H` meaning, 12 hours.

 ## Custom Variables

-Icinga 2 Custom Variables can be used to modify the rendering of graphs.
+Icinga custom variables can be used to modify the rendering of graphs.

 | Custom Variable Name  | Function |
 |---------|--------|